NeuroDesk/openrecon/recipes/prostatefiducialseg/README.md

-prostatefiducialseg will run a deep learning pipeline to segment Gold Fiducial markers and calcifications in the Prostate on a T1 weighted scan.
+prostatefiducialseg will run a deep learning algorithm to segment Gold Fiducial markers and calcifications in the Prostate on a T1 weighted scan.